owx0130/da-test/README.md

 Use KNN on the `cargo_description` dataset with free text input to perform feature extraction.

 To use, create the training and testing text files, `TRAIN.txt` and `TEST.txt` and drop them into the root directory.

-## Use K-Medoids clustering to identify trends

-After getting the tides for the `vessel_arrival` dataset, it is then possible to do clustering with K-Medoids to identify trends within the dataset.

-`clusters.csv` contains the clusters of each
+Format of data is written in the comments under the KNN Classifier section.

+To use K-Fold Cross Validation, pass the entire dataset into the `DATA.txt` file, then run the code in the section.

+See sample data in `SAMPLE_CARGO.txt` for a sample of what the text files should look like.